 You will need to figure out what to do with your job when you retire.
 This includes having an exit strategy.

 This could mean transferring ownership of the business to someone else, selling the business, or maintaining the first public offering.
-This may interest you : The request could not be satisfied.
+Read also : First rule of estate planning: Have an estate!.
 When deciding on an exit strategy, ask yourself how long you want to be a part of your business, how best to protect your business investments, and what your financial opportunities and goals are.

 “Many business owners don’t always think about what their exit plan or retirement plan is for their business.
 It’s never too early to plan for it,” said Kristen Carlisle, CEO of Betterment 401 (k).